mistakelly/Data-structure-and-algorithm-in-python/README.md

-it made sense that way, not untill developers started noticing that two or different persons can actually solve or implement a task in different ways and still get the same result, and now that their codes that were working initially, they started to observer that, is like one's code runs faster than other right ??, that is when they started doing what ??, looking for a way to manage the data's which was making the slow
+it made sense that way, not untill developers started noticing that two or different persons can actually solve or implement a task in different ways and still get the same result, and now that their codes that were working initially, they started to observing that, is like one's code runs faster than other right ??,they now start finding a way to calculate it how much time a program takes to complete and space the program also takes in our computer during runtime, and that was when they came up with * TIME COMPLEXITY AND SPACE COMPLEXITY. these two help helps us to know how much time and space our program takes during runtime, that way we can write efficient programs. and the whole act of managing all of these to ac that is when they started doing what ??, looking for a way to manage the data's which was making the slow